cabforum/smime/SBR.md

 ### 7.1.4 Name forms

-#### 7.1.4.1 Name Encoding
+#### 7.1.4.1 Name encoding

 For every valid Certification Path (as defined by RFC 5280, Section 6):

 * For each Certificate in the Certification Path, the encoded content of the Issuer Distinguished Name field of a Certificate SHALL be byte-for-byte identical with the encoded form of the Subject Distinguished Name field of the Issuing CA certificate.
 * For each CA Certificate in the Certification Path, the encoded content of the Subject Distinguished Name field of a Certificate SHALL be byte-for-byte identical among all Certificates whose Subject Distinguished Names can be compared as equal according to RFC 5280, Section 7.1, and including expired and revoked Certificates.

-#### 7.1.4.2 Subject Information - Subscriber Certificates
+#### 7.1.4.2 Subject information - subscriber certificates

 By issuing the Certificate, the CA represents that it followed the procedure set forth in its CP and/or CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
-CAs SHALL NOT include an email address in a Subject attribute except as specified in [Section 3.2.2.2](#3222-validation-of-mailbox-authorization-or-control).
+CAs SHALL NOT include an email address in a Subject attribute except as verified in accordance with [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control)

 Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

-##### 7.1.4.2.1 Subject Alternative Name Extension
+##### 7.1.4.2.1 Subject alternative name extension

 __Certificate Field:__ `extensions:subjectAltName`
 __Required/Optional:__ MUST be present